ROCm/hipSOLVER/docs/source/userguide_intro.rst

 hipSOLVER is an open-source marshalling library for `LAPACK routines <https://www.netlib.org/lapack/explore-html/modules.html>`_ on the GPU.
-It sits between a backend library and the user application, marshalling inputs to and outputs from the backend library so that the user aplication remains unchanged when using different backends.
+It sits between a backend library and the user application, marshalling inputs to and outputs from the backend library so that the user application remains unchanged when using different backends.
 Currently, two backend libraries are supported by hipSOLVER: NVIDIA's `cuSOLVER library <https://developer.nvidia.com/cusolver>`_ and AMD's open-source `rocSOLVER library <https://github.com/ROCmSoftwarePlatform/rocSOLVER>`_.

 The :ref:`regular hipSOLVER API <library_api>` is a thin wrapper layer around the different backends.
 As such, it is not expected to introduce